How to Write Your New Year Manifesto for Mind, Body, & Soul

 A manifesto is a statement written by you that declares who you are and what you’re aiming to accomplish this year and why.
 While a manifesto looks different for everyone, your manifesto should lay out, in plain language, the core of your identity.
 It defines exactly who you want to be, in the present tense, in as much detail as possible.

-This manifesto will help you create a complete vision of what you want your life to look like by the end of 2019.
+This manifesto will help you create a complete vision of what you want your life to look like by the end of this year.
 It’s very hard to improve if you don’t have a clear, defined, detailed vision for what improvement looks like to you.
 When I wrote my first manifesto, I worked hard to focus, to see what I was writing down in my mind and feel it in my heart.
 I visualized the experience of my manifesto as my reality.
 Them, I put my manifesto in an area where I could read it every day to carve out space for this reality in my consciousness.
 Boy did it work!

 How to Create an Amazing Mind, Body, & Soul Manifesto

 When it comes to writing your manifesto, you don’t want to write it before you have clarity on what you’re working towards in the three areas of mind, body, and soul.
 In order to get clear on that, a simple meditation will help.
-Grab a pen and paper and divide it into three sections for mind, body, and soul.
+Grab a pen and paper and divide it into three sections for the mind, body, and soul.
 Take some deep breaths, quieting your mind and relaxing your body.
 Make sure you’re in a space where you won’t be disturbed for at least 10-20 minutes.

 Ask your higher consciousness what is in the highest good for you to focus on in the year to come for each category.
 Make sure you have the intention to be open-minded and really feel what is in your heart.
-You may already have a goal (or a few) in mind, but the meditation helps you gain clarity or see a better idea.
+You may already have a goal (or a few) in mind, but meditation helps you gain clarity or see a better idea.

 Write down what comes, even if it’s just a word.
 Once you’ve gotten some information for each area, look at each section and create a clear statement about this goal as if it’s already a reality.
 For example, if your body section focused on eating healthier, you can write, “I love eating a healthy diet and I look forward to cooking delicious meals.”
 If your mind section was about finding self-confidence you could write, “I’m doing, saying, and thinking good things about myself and it has changed my life.”